IntersectMBO/cardano-node/trace-forward/README.md

 ## What Is It

-`trace-forward` is a library allowing to forward `LogObject`s from one process to another one.
-The node is using this library to forward different `LogObject`s to exernal acceptors (for example, tracer or [RTView](https://github.com/input-output-hk/cardano-rt-view)).
+`trace-forward` is a library allowing to forward `TraceObject`s from one process to another one.
+The node is using this library to forward different `TraceObject`s to exernal acceptors (for example, `cardano-tracer`).

-## How To Use It

-You can find demo programs in the `demo` directory.